mem48/geocompr/main.md

 Therefore, units of geographic coordinate systems are degrees.
 <!-- for example Los Angeles, Melbourne -->

-The surface of the earth in geographic coordinate systems is represented by a spherical or ellipsoidal surface.
+The surface of the Earth in geographic coordinate systems is represented by a spherical or ellipsoidal surface.
-Spherical models represent the shape of the earth of a specific radius, assuming that the earth is a perfect sphere.
+Spherical models represent the shape of the Earth of a specific radius, assuming that the Earth is a perfect sphere.
 While it simplifies calculations and works well for small scale maps, it could not be sufficient for the work at a larger scale.
 More accurate measurements can be done with an ellipsoidal model.
 The shape of an ellipse is defined by either the equatorial radius (a) and the polar radius (b), or by a and the inverse flattening (rf), where: